ShepherdJerred/hue-saber/README.md

 * I'm not sure what will happen if the bulb that is selected is not a color bulb

 # How to use huesaber
+1. Install dependencies with npm i
+2. Build the project with npm run build
-1. Copy .env.sample to .env
+3. Copy .env.sample to .env
-2. Edit the SOCKET_URL value in the .env file if needed
+4. Edit the SOCKET_URL value in the .env file if needed
-3. Press the button on your Hue bridge
+5. Press the button on your Hue bridge
-4. Run the program with npm start or node dist/
+6. Run the program with npm run start
-5. Play!
+7. Play!